MahmoudZohdy/APICallProxy/README.md

 i tested the Driver and the client on windows 10 0x64 and window 8.1 x64/x86 bit

-Note that the network operation only support the TCP connection for now will add UDP connection soon.
+Note that the network operation only support the TCP connection for now, will add UDP connection soon.

 The Communication Between the Driver and User-mode happens using METHOD_NEITHER i made it very easy to change the communication method (METHOD_BUFFERED,..), you only need to change a couple of lines in the source code and it will work normally
 ```